simonpo/drawio-ninja/README.md

 - **Optimal spatial layout** - LLMs lack inherent spatial reasoning; coordinates may require adjustment
 - **Complex nested hierarchies** - Groups within groups beyond 2-3 levels may have parent reference errors
-- **XML special character handling** - LLMs may use unescaped `&`, `<`, `>` in labels, causing XML parse errors.
-The instruction file recommends word alternatives ("and" instead of "&"), but validation is required
+- **XML special character handling** - LLMs may use unescaped `&` or stray `<`, `>` in labels, causing XML parse errors.
+The instruction file recommends word alternatives ("and" instead of "&") and validates against these patterns
-- **Multi-line label formatting** - LLMs may incorrectly use HTML entities like `&#xa;` instead of simple separators
 - **Style consistency** - Colour choices and styling may vary between generations
 - **Large diagrams** - Graphs with >20 nodes risk ID tracking failures despite instructions

 For production diagrams, validate structure and test in draw.io.
-Fix XML encoding errors manually if needed.
+The validator detects common encoding and structural issues automatically.

 ## Future Work: Multi-Stage Diagram Workflow